Compare 8 tools for IT monitoring in 2024

 Dynatrace is a monitoring platform with a focus on infrastructure for cloud, on-premises and hybrid environments.
 It has customizable dashboards that provide easy and quick data access.
 Admins can configure the platform to monitor network health, storage, CPU and memory.
 Dynatrace works with cloud computing services, such as AWS and Azure.

-Systems can host Dynatrace as a SaaS application or deploy it in a hybrid cloud environment.
+Organizations can host Dynatrace as a SaaS application or deploy it in a hybrid cloud environment.
 Dynatrace can integrate with and track OpenShift, Docker and Kubernetes.
+Dynatrace has announced plans to launch Dynatrace AI Observability to track both large AI models and the applications they power.

 AppDynamics